My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 Rules:

-- Only open the browser you need for the task.
+- Only open the browser I need for the task.

 - Close tabs regularly (max ~20 per window).